ailhanli/my_learning_notes/functional programming/concept.md

 ----------------------------------------
 Lambda expression is simply an anonymous method which is a method has no names:) when we have different type of algorithms and we want to change our algorithm without changing our main functionality, we can use lambda.
 This is actually strategy design pattern.

 Because lambda is strategy pattern we can change it at runtime.
-Lambda is simply functional interface.
+Lambda is implementation of functional interface.
 So it is lazy.
 When interface method is called lambda will execute.

 Lets try
 practice 1: practice fundamental of functional programming